Gmail

 The "Give your goal a name" step in goal creation, showing the first box creates a URL for the goal, and the second box adds a short description

-Screenshot of the "Pledge your money" screen, showing the starting stakes (choosing between $0 and $5 using radio buttons).
-The text below that says "Your pledge will increase each time you derail until you reach your pledge cap", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which is a set of stepper buttons currently showing $270.
+Screenshot of the "Starting Stakes" screen.
+The text says "Your pledge will increase each time you derail until you reach your pledge cap (which you can adjust below)", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which currently shows $270.
+Below, a checkbox button allows you to choose to "Hold the pledge at $0 for 7 days while I get my feet wet"

-And then click through the preview section to finish creating the goal... and tada, now the goal is created!
+9. Now click through the preview section to finish creating the goal... and tada, now the goal is created!
 There's still one last step to take for this goal type, though.
 Your graph starts out with whatever leeway you set, but then if your inbox isn't already at 0, we automatically set a conservative rate for you to help you get started.

 If your inbox is already at 0, the bright red line will be flat and this goal will be more of a maintenance setup than an achievement setup.
 Maintenance is also a totally fine reason to create a goal, and this goal will ensure that you continue to have inbox zero at least once per day.

-9. If you want to configure your rate or set a target date, proceed to this step!
+10. If you want to configure your rate or set a target date, proceed to this step!
 In the Commitment Dial section of the Commitment tab below the graph, update the goal commitment if necessary to reflect how fast you want to achieve this goal.
 Maybe you'd rather hit inbox zero this year, than waiting until 2032, for example!
 Or maybe you don't care about reaching 0, but you do want to commit to reducing it by 50 messages per week for a while.
 In the example below, I've set it to get me to inbox zero by the end of the year.

 Press Update to submit any changes if necessary, and your change will appear on the graph starting 7 days from now.
 If you started with leeway earlier, you can now ratchet that away if you want to be on the hook for that new rate.